 Traditionally, the music for a Kathakali performance was provided by two drummers and two singers on either side of the stage.
 However, in modern times technology too plays a role!
 The singers recite the story of the play, verse by verse, in Sanskritized Malayalam and the actors interpret every word through their mudras and abhinaya.
 In this way, the whole story is narrated and displayed.

 A Kathakali dance performance elucidates ideas and stories from Indian epics like Ramayana and Mahabharata and Puranas.
-Prior to the actual performance, we were given hand-outs with play details printed on it.
-Also, at the beginning of the play, the navarasas were enacted for the audience to grasp the nuances of this traditional dance form as the play progressed.
+Prior to the actual performance, we— the audience at the Cochin Cultural Centre were given hand-outs with play details printed on it.
+Also, at the beginning of the Kathakali dance play, the navarasas were enacted for the audience to grasp the nuances of this traditional dance form as the play progressed.

-Kathakali is heralded by the beating of drums called Kelikottu accompanied by the sounds of the Chengila (gong).
-From a calm start to an emotional and fiery exchange of mudras and dance moves to an eclectic end, the performance that lasted for more than an hour was indeed an exhilarating experience.
+The Kathakali dance performance is heralded by the beating of drums called Kelikottu accompanied by the sounds of the Chengila (gong).
+From a calm start to an emotional and fiery exchange of mudras and dance moves to an eclectic end, the Kathakali dance performance that lasted for more than an hour was indeed an exhilarating experience.

-Finally, I not only got to know that Kathakali is performed without a mask but also learnt the intricacies and hard work that goes behind the scenes too.
-My kiddo too learnt these facts quite earlier in life than his mom !!
+Finally, I not only got to know how the Kathakali dance is performed without a mask but also learnt the intricacies and hard work that goes behind the scenes.
+From the elaborate Kathakali makeup to the accessories of the Kathakali costume, it indeed is a meditative process for the Kathakali artists.

 Parting words on the classical dance form of Kathakali

-In recent times, due to the advent of various entertainment avenues the cultural centres not just in Kerala but across India are seeing a rapid decline in people’s interest in Indian Classical art forms.
-If we as Indians take interest in reviving these art forms by encouraging our children to tag along for an evening of classical dance or dramas once in a while, these centres will not remain just a tourist attraction.
+Due to the advent of various entertainment avenues, in recent times, the cultural centres not just in Kerala but across India are seeing a rapid decline in people’s interest, especially in watching the Indian Classical art forms.
+If we as Indians take interest in reviving these art forms by encouraging our children to tag along for an evening of classical dance or drama once in a while, these centres will not remain just a tourist attraction.
 The children too will learn about our rich tradition and culture, apart from life lessons on the importance of fitness, hard work, dedication and perseverance.
-The influx of spectators will surely encourage the authorities to provide varied and higher platforms for the performers that in turn will better their livelihood.
+The influx of spectators will surely encourage the authorities to provide varied and higher platforms for the artists that in turn will better their livelihood.

 Read a foreign traveller’s account of the Kerala backwater trip on their blog